 A dam at the north end of the lake controls the water level of the lake.
 The dam was constructed in 1850 and was deeded to the Watchic Lake Association by Central Maine Power in 1956.
 It is currently owned and managed by the Watchic Lake Dam LLC.
-Regular maintenance of the dam is provided by the WLA Dam Committee and WLA membership fees.
+Regular maintenance of the dam is provided by the WLA Dam Committee and WLA membership fees and donations.

 2017 Dam Report